 Entry Requirements: Level 6 Higher Certificate in Culinary Arts or equivalent

 Free to unemployed, otherwise €750 if employed.

 This course aims to develop management and leadership competences in chefs.

-It will allow candidates to better position themselves for supervisory and management roles in kitchen operations.
+It will allow you to better position yourself for supervisory and management roles in kitchen operations.

-The Irish Tourism Industry Confederation (ITIC) has looked at the data over a 3-year period and has identified a number of insights, trends and patterns.
-What is important to note is the growth in tourism numbers and spend across the regions, which ties in with Failte Ireland strategy for increasing regional tourism distribution.
-Staff training and development will be key to delivering this strategy.
+The Irish Tourism Industry Confederation (ITIC) has looked at the data over a 3-year period and has identified several insights, trends and patterns.
+What is important to note is the growth in tourism numbers and spend across the regions, which ties in with Failte Ireland's strategy for increasing regional tourism distribution.
+Staff training and development will be vital to delivering this strategy.

 On this course you will:

 - learn to apply fundamental nutritional concepts to develop interesting recipes;

 - use advanced techniques to further your creative culinary abilities in the production of contemporary dishes;